 VIII.
 Taking Away the License to Discriminate

-As has been elaborated on in the previous section, to date, retail discrimination, including in the enforcement of return policies, is not explicitly prohibited, either at the state or federal level.
+As elaborated on in the previous section, to date, retail discrimination, including in the enforcement of return policies, is not explicitly prohibited, either at the state or federal level.
 More generally, antidiscrimination and public accommodation laws are a patchwork of federal and state statutes in which notable holes remain.

 One proposed and straightforward solution is to interpret federal and state civil rights and public accommodation laws more broadly—to include prohibition of post-contract discrimination in retail stores.